 Board members and administrative personnel, as reflected on Exhibit 16, were invited to discuss the results of this report at an exit conference.
-Individuals in attendance were: John N. Godwin, Chief School Financial Officer; and Board Members: Tobi Burt, Julie Hood, Mike Almaroad and Lisa Amerson.
-Also in attendance were representatives from the Department of Examiners of Public Accounts: BriAnna Upchurch, Audit Manager; and Kayla Scott, Examiner.
+Individuals in attendance were Dr. Jose Reyes, Jr., Superintendent; John N. Godwin, Chief School Financial Officer; and Board Members Tobi Burt, Julie Hood, Lisa Amerson and Michael Webb.
+Also in attendance were the following representatives from the Department of Examiners of Public Accounts: BriAnna Upchurch, Audit Manager; Christian Kimbrough, Examiner; and Victoria Langley, Examiner.

-22-414 A
+24-170 A